 In order to protect the health of all LeTourneau University students, the university requires that the following immunizations be current:

-For new students (age 18 years or older) at institutions of higher education and NOT living or residing in on-campus housing, who wish to file an affidavit stating that the student declines the vaccination for bacterial meningitis for reasons of conscience, the student may use the official Texas Higher Education Coordinating Board's form, accessible from the website at the link below.
+For new students (age 18 years or older) at institutions of higher education and NOT living or residing in on-campus housing, who wish to file an affidavit stating that the student declines the vaccination for bacterial meningitis for reasons of conscience, the student may use the official Texas Higher Education Coordinating Board's Affidavit of Exemption for Reasons of Conscience form.
 The student must print the form, have it notarized, and file it with the institution's Registrar's Office or other designated department or unit.

 For new students living in on-campus housing, which includes student housing facilities located on the campus of an institution of higher education, such as dormitories, sorority and fraternity houses, privately owned residence halls, and apartments, the student must use the official Texas Department of State Health Services (DSHS) form.
 The DSHS form may be ordered electronically.
 It is then mailed from DSHS to the student and it may take up to two weeks to receive the form.